A2osX/A2osX/.Docs/Glossary.md

 **status registers**: A location in the ACIA (at $C099 for port 1 and $COe9 for port 2) that stores the state of two RS-232-C signals and the state of the transmit and receive data registers, as well as the outcome of the most recent character transfer.
 A register in the 65816 microprocessor that contains flags reflecting the various aspects of machine state and operation results.

+**StdErr**: Standard error is another output stream typically used by programs to output error messages or diagnostics.
+It is a stream independent of standard output and can be redirected separately.

+**StdIn**: Standard input is a stream from which a program reads its input data.
+The program requests data transfers by use of the read operation.
+Not all programs require stream input.
+Unless redirected, standard input is inherited from the parent process.
+In the case of an interactive shell, that is usually associated with the keyboard.

+**StdOut**: Standard output is a stream to which a program writes its output data.
+The program requests data transfer with the write operation.
+Not all programs generate output.
+Unless redirected, standard output is inherited from the parent process.
+In the case of an interactive shell, that is usually the text terminal which initiated the program.

 **step value**: The amount by which the index variable changes on each pass through a loop.

 **stop bit**: A bit indicating the end of a character in a string of serially transmitted characters.
 A MARK signal following a data string (or the optional parity bit), indicating the end of a character.